bitnami/charts/bitnami/milvus/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 16.0.0

+This major updates `milvus` to its latest version, 2.6.0.
+This new version introduces important architectural changes:

+- root-coordinator, data-coordinator, index-coordinator and query-coordinator have all been unified into a single coordinator component, called coordinator.
+Therefore, values `rootCoord.*`, `dataCoord.*`, `queryCoord.*` and `indexCoord.*` have been removed and new values `coordinator.*` have been added to the chart.
+- Capabilites of the data-node and index-node have been merged into the data-node, values `indexNode.*` have been removed from the chart.
+- New component streaming-node have been added, introducing new chart values `streamingNode.*`.

 ### To 15.0.0